walt-id/waltid-ssikit-docs/getting-started/rest-apis/custodian-api.md

 {% endtab %}
 {% tab title="Response body schema" %}
 ```
-The key string in the specified format, JWK or PEM.
+The key in the specified format, JWK or PEM
 ```
 {% endtab %}
 {% endtabs %}

-E.g. Export the public key with `id` _e548f032cadf4145ab6886a57c2e87e6_ as _JWK_.
+E.g. Export the public key with id = _e548f032cadf4145ab6886a57c2e87e6_ as _JWK_.

 {% tabs %}
 {% tab title="curl" %}